denofn/denofn-selfhosted/README.md

 Testing the bundling part of `registry` depends on `packages/micro` and `packages/templates` to be provided.

 Running `./denofn.sh test update` will copy the latest versions of those source files to `fixtures/dfn_reg` so the tests can run.
-TODO: investigate mocking these files in the future.

 If functionality has been updated, do update fixtures first as a precaution.